 During the times of year when the weather is most extreme, we usually maintain a one to three week handling time.
 If there is a situation in which the extreme weather persists for longer than this amount of time, there may be longer delays.
 We are vigilant about keeping a close eye on the weather in all of our shipping locations at all times of the year, so as soon as the temperature in your area returns to a safe level, we will know to ship your order out as soon as possible.

 We advise customers to refrain from ordering during periods when the weather in their location is the most extreme, if at all possible.

 The method we use to ship snails (in a well-insulated styrofoam cup with wet paper towels) has proven to be MUCH more successful than our previous method (shipping them in a breather bag full of water).
 The minimal water method is how most aquatic companies ship their snails and crayfish, so it is something we learned from companies much larger and older than us.
 We also inject all of our snail and crayfish cups with medical grade oxygen before we send them out, so they have the cleanest oxygen available while they are in transit.

 This is a heat pack that we included with your package to keep the animals and plants warm while in transit during the colder parts of the year.
 These heat packs are one time use only so they can be properly disposed of now that the package has been received.

 All of our animals and plants come with a Live Arrival Guarantee.
-Please contact us if you receive DOAs, and we will replace them free of charge!
+Please see our guarantee page and contact us if you receive DOAs.

 It can take up to 24 hours or longer (sometimes as long as two days) for snails to come to life after the stress of shipping.
 You could try putting some food in the tank to see if that gets them going.
 An algae wafer, invertebrate food, or a blanched vegetable should do the trick.